AdobeDocs/certification.en/help/certifications/faq.md

 +++What do I get after I pass the certification exam?

 After you complete your exam, your results will immediately be displayed on-screen.
 Within 72 hours, you will get an email confirmation of your score from CertMetrics, with a PDF of your certificate.
-You can access logos from your CertMetrics account that show your certification status and can be used on your website, email, signature, business card, social profiles, etc.
+You can access logos from your CertMetrics account that show your certification status and can be used on your website, email, signature, business card, social profiles, and so on.

 +++